The Neighborhood's Tichina Arnold Is The Queen Of Black Sitcoms

 “Yes!
 You don't normally see it.”

-My favourite scene of the show was the one about washcloths and wigs in episode 2, when Tina is shocked to discover that her white peers don't use washcloths to shower.
+My favorite scene of the show was the one about washcloths and wigs in episode 2, when Tina is shocked to discover that her white peers don't use washcloths to shower.
 It turned into a big debate at work.
-Just like on the show, most of the white girls said that they didn't use washcloths and the women of colour were shocked!
+Just like on the show, most of the white girls said that they didn't use washcloths and the women of color were shocked!

 “Isn't that crazy?!”